 Group Admins selecting a new role can choose from these Default Roles to get a role prefilled with a standard purpose and accountabilities.

 If the tick-box under Standard is ticked, then any new Child Group being created will get each one of these Standard Roles automatically.

 If you have made a change to a Default Role, you can bulk update selected Hub Group roles to make the same change to them.
 You should only do this if you have a mandate to do so (usually from SOS).

 Pick one, and you will see a summary of the changes made.
-Now choose which groups to apply the change to - you can choose a specific Hub Group Type (default: Uk Working Group) and/or a Root Hub Group (default: UK Rebel Hive).
-Only groups which are descendants (subcircles, sub-subcircles, etc.) of the chose group will be changed.
+Now choose which groups to apply the change to – you can choose a specific Hub Group Type (default: UK Working Group) and/or a Root Hub Group (default: UK Rebel Hive).
+Only groups that are descendants (subcircles, sub-subcircles, etc.) of the chosen group will be changed.

-If it is a change to a role (rather than an accountability), you can also choose whether to only change roles where the previous values match.
+If you are making a change to a role (rather than an accountability), you can also choose whether to only change roles where the previous values match.

 When you click Save, all the corresponding roles in the selected Hub Groups will be updated to match your change.